Esrum Abbey: Dissolution and after

-Denmark became officially Lutheran in 1536 with the adoption of the Lutheran Ordinances by the king and State Council, when Esrum became a crown estate.
-It was allowed to continue to function as a monastery until 1559, when the remaining 11 monks and the abbot were despatched to Sorø Abbey.
+Denmark became Lutheran in 1536 with the adoption of the Lutheran Ordinances by the king and State Council.
+As a result, Esrum became a crown estate.
+It was allowed to continue to function as a monastery until 1559, when the remaining 11 monks and the abbot were sent to Sorø Abbey.
 The buildings at Esrum were then largely dismantled for building materials, apparently for use at Kronborg Castle to which the abbey estate was given.

 In the 17th century the remaining structures were converted into a hunting lodge for the king and his courtiers, and the site was also used as a stud farm until 1717, after which it became a barracks for dragoons until 1746.
 From then on the buildings were used for a variety of military and civil administrative offices, becoming the property of the local government administration of Frederiksborg Amt.

-During World War II the site was temporarily taken over as secure storage for the Danish National Archives, and immediately after the war was used for the accommodation of Latvian refugees.
+During World War II the site was temporarily used as a secure storage site for the Danish National Archives.
+Immediately after the war, it was used to house Latvian refugees.